 For all types of features, the first step is to create a ChromeStatus entry.
 Go to https://www.chromestatus.com/features, ensure you are logged in (see the upper right corner), and click “Add new feature”.
 If you do no have access to create a new feature, please send an email to firstname.lastname@example.org to request access.
 Follow the directions to name your feature and give a short summary, and select the appropriate feature type.

 For Chrome, some launches will require a formal Chrome launch review (especially if your feature has security, privacy, legal, or UI implications).
-This is the point where you should file a launch bug if this applies to you.
+You can work with a Google counterpart to get all launch approvals.
 We are working on making this process more open and transparent outside Google (new tooling is in progress).

 From this point on, the process changes a little depending on the type of feature you’re adding.

 Press the "Start" button next to "Start Incubating", fill out the “Motivation” section with a brief summary, and then write up the use cases and scenarios in an explainer for the feature (typically hosted in a public personal Github repo in Markdown form) and hit "Submit".

 We have a program for to provide mentorship for specification writing; If you are a Googler you must file a request for a spec mentor, and ask them to review this early explainer before proceeding.
 If you are not a Googler, you are welcome to make use of this but not required to.